serpentsparker/fastapi-demo/README.md

 ## License

 This project is licensed under the MIT License.
-For details refer to the [LICENSE.md](LICENSE.md) file.
+For details refer to the [LICENSE](LICENSE) file.